hchen3368/convolutional-neural-network/README.md

 # cs231n
-solutions and project on cs231n https://cs231n.github.io/
+This repository contains solutions and project on a course cs231n https://cs231n.github.io/